Tachanka: Cultural references

 Tachankas can be seen in the classic Soviet films such as Chapayev and The Burning Miles.
 A modern variant of tachanka can be seen in a cult Russian film Brother 2.
+In modern Russian slang the word "tachanka" is used for any heavily armed non-standard tactical vehicles.

+On 7 November 1987, some tachankas marched within Soviet Army historical segments during the October Revolution Day Parade in Moscow, which commemorated the 70th anniversary of the October Revolution.

 In the video game Tom Clancy's Rainbow Six Siege, there is a playable Russian operator by the name of Alexsandr "Tachanka" Senaviev, who operates a DP-27 light machinegun (which was originally on a tripod and had a bulletproof glass shield), and an incendiary grenade launcher.

+In North Korea, the Korean People's Army showed Tachankas during the 2023 parades held in Pyongyang, one is commemorated the 75th anniversary of the founding of the Korean People's Army on 8 February, another is commemorated the 70th anniversary of the end of the Korean War on 27 July.